 Please email all application materials for the M.D.-M.S.
-Program to the predoctoral education specialist, Center for Clinical and Translational Science (CCaTS), by 5 p.m. on March 1.
+Program to the postdoctoral education specialist, Center for Clinical and Translational Science (CCaTS), by 5 p.m.
+Central time on March 1.

 A small number of competitive funding awards for the M.D.-M.S.
 Program are available each year.
 You will automatically be considered for an award when your application is reviewed.